-Office 365 is one of the offerings which will be getting the focus of the SMEs as well as the large corporates in the coming times.
+Office 365 is one of the offerings that will be getting the focus of the SMEs and the large corporates in the coming times.
 One of my colleagues has reviewed Office 365 in a series of posts.
-So I am here to present you a very simple tutorial on how to add alerts for Documents, Site Pages, etc in Office 365.
+So I am here to present you with a straightforward tutorial on adding alerts for Documents, Site Pages, etc, in Office 365.

-One reason for which Office 365 is there to stay, is not just because of the brand name “Office”, but also the collaboration it offers among various teams.
-One such example is of setting alerts for your documents, site pages, site assets, etc.
+One reason Office 365 is there to stay is not just because of the brand name “Office”, but also the collaboration it offers among various teams.
+One such example is of setting alerts for your documents, site pages, site assets, etc. This applies to SharePoint.

 Add alerts for folders and documents in Office 365

-To show you how you can do it, I will be using our User Group sponsored Office 365 account.
+To show you how you can do it, I will be using the User Group-sponsored Office 365 account.
 Please follow these steps:

 - Click on Library under the Library Tools tab.
 A new panel will appear.

 - You are one step closer than setting the alerts.
-Everything is quite easy to understand now.
-Just fill the details as required and your are ready with it.
+Everything is relatively easy to understand now.
+Just fill in the details as required, and you are ready with it.

 - Click on “Ok” to set the alerts with your settings.

-- To manage your alerts, click on “Manage my Alerts” instead of “Set Alert on this library”.
+- Click “Manage my Alerts” to manage your alerts” instead of “Set Alert on this library”.

-Here you will see that you can set alerts for site pages, site assets, posts, etc. Isn’t it cool?
-You are updated about the latest changes which have been made, so you don’t have to figure what had happened if you were out for few days.
-You can just log in to your account and check the mail.
+Here, you can set alerts for site pages, site assets, posts, etc. Isn’t it cool?
+You are updated about the latest changes made, so you don’t have to figure out what had happened if you were out for a few days.
+You can log in to your account and check the mail.

 I loved this feature because we don’t have such a feature in the Office Web Apps.
 Office 365 sure lives up to its expectations!